Unlawful Possession of a Weapon by a Felon Lawyer Chicago

 • Extensive knowledge of Illinois gun laws

-If you are charged with unlawful possession of a weapon by a felon, early legal intervention is critical.
+If you have been charged with unlawful possession of a weapon by a felon, armed habitual criminal, unlawful use of a weapon, or another firearm offense, immediate legal representation is essential.

 Client Reviews